-We had an income tax expense of \$44 million, relative to pre-tax income of \$242 million for the three months ended October 31, 2022, and an income tax expense of \$51 million, relative to pre-tax income of \$188 million for the three months ended October 31, 2021.
-Income tax expense for the three months ended October 31, 2022, reflects a decrease in tax expense relating to a U.S. foreign derived intangible income benefit driven by the capitalization of research and development expenditures starting in fiscal 2023 as required by the Tax Act, offset by an increase in tax expense relating to stock-based compensation and final U.S. foreign tax credit regulations enacted in fiscal 2023.
+We had an income tax expense of \$44 million, relative to pre-tax income of \$242 million for the three months ended October 31, 2022, and an income tax expense of \$51 million, relative to pre-tax income of \$188 million for the three months ended October 31, 2022, and an income tax expense of \$51 million, relative to pre-tax income of \$188 million for the three months ended October 31, 2022, reflects a decrease in tax expense relating to a U.S. foreign derived intangible income benefit driven by the capitalization of research and development expenditures starting in fiscal 2023 as required by the Tax Act, offset by an increase in tax expense relating to stock-based compensation and final U.S. foreign tax credit regulations enacted in fiscal 2023.

-We had an income tax expense of \$139 million, relative to pre-tax income of \$669 million for the nine months ended October 31, 2022, and an income tax expense of \$50 million, relative to pre-tax income of \$458 million for the nine months ended October 31, 2021.
-Income tax expense for the nine months ended October 31, 2022, reflects an increase in tax expense relating to stock-based compensation and final U.S. foreign tax credit regulations enacted in fiscal 2023, offset by a U.S. foreign derived intangible income benefit driven by the capitalization of research and development expenditures starting in fiscal 2023 as required by the Tax Act.
+We had an income tax expense of \$139 million, relative to pre-tax income of \$669 million for the nine months ended October 31, 2022, and an income tax expense of \$50 million, relative to pre-tax income of \$458 million for the nine months ended October 31, 2022, reflects an increase in tax expense relating to stock-based compensation and final U.S. foreign tax credit regulations enacted in fiscal 2023, offset by a U.S. foreign derived intangible income benefit driven by the capitalization of research and development expenditures starting in fiscal 2023 as required by the Tax Act.
 In addition, the nine months ended October 31, 2021 included a non-recurring discrete tax benefit relating to the Supreme Court decision in India on the taxability of software license payments to nonresidents.